Context

 * indicates key areas I helmed

-Why this is important: Planning is important to the user pre-booking process.
-Allowing changes to easily be made while window shopping will reduce user frustration.
-Importantly, accommodating errors and changes for such high-stake purchases will increase conversion.
+Why this is important: We learnt through or research that planning is important to the user pre-booking process.
+Importantly, accommodating errors and changes for such high-stake purchases will increase conversion as it builds psychological safety.
+For those who aren't ready to buy, allowing changes to easily be made while window shopping will reduce user frustration.

 I enjoyed being the main driver of our non-user testing research.
 By making connections across our findings, I could propose nuanced and well-evidenced design choices throughout our reiteration process.